jordancrouch/there-and-back-again/README.md

 - Turquoise: #2C8376 (Accent colour for links)
 - White: #FFFFFF (Primary background colour and for text on darker backgrounds and images)

 On initial design, the turquoise colour from the colour palette was used (#3AAC9C).
 However, it was later found to not meet the [WCAG 2.2](https://www.w3.org/TR/WCAG22/) (AA) guidelines minimum contrast ratio of 4.5:1, instead only achieving a ratio of [2.77:1](https://www.siegemedia.com/contrast-ratio#%233AAC9c-on-white).
-As a result, this colour was changed to the value referenced above, in order to achieve a [contrast ratio of 4.55](https://www.siegemedia.com/contrast-ratio#%232c8376-on-white).
+As a result, this colour was changed to the value referenced above, to achieve a [contrast ratio of 4.55](https://www.siegemedia.com/contrast-ratio#%232c8376-on-white).

 #### Typography